Git-K3rnel/FortiWeb_Automation/WAF_Reporter/README.md

 - Showing web portection profiles without signature
 - Showing web portection profiles without protocol HTTP Constraint
 - Showing server pool which its pool member server-type is domain
+- Showing Objects that have no dependency to remove them from the WAF

 you can also add aditional reports as you need to the script.